What is giardiasis?

 Giardiasis is an infection.
 It is caused by a parasite called Giardia.
 It causes diarrhea.
 It is passed on through oral contact with infected feces.
 You can get the parasite by eating food or drinking water that contains infected feces.
 When you hike or travel, make sure not to drink water that may be unsafe.

 Giardiasis a common intestinal parasite.
-It is most prevalent in countries with poor sanitary conditions, poor water quality control, and overcrowding.
+It is most common in countries with poor sanitary conditions, poor water quality control, and overcrowding.
 But it is also a common cause of parasitic infection in the U.S. Hikers and campers who drink water from streams and other potentially contaminated sources are often infected.

 What causes giardiasis?